Devansh-Gupta-Official/creditcard-fraud-detection/README.md

 ### Step 6: Decision Tree Model
 Similarly, a Decision Tree classifier is utilized for modeling.
 The classifier is trained on the training set and evaluated on the testing set.
 The accuracy score and a confusion matrix are generated for analysis.

+### Step 7: Sampling
+Given the imbalanced nature of the dataset, two sampling techniques are explored:

+### Undersampling and Training the Deep Learning Model on it
+Undersampling involves reducing the number of instances in the over-represented class (non-fraudulent transactions).
+A balanced dataset is created by randomly selecting a subset of non-fraudulent transactions equal to the number of fraudulent transactions.
+The deep learning model is then trained on this balanced dataset.

+### Oversampling (SMOTE) and Training the Deep Learning Model on it
+Oversampling involves increasing the number of instances in the under-represented class (fraudulent transactions).
+The Synthetic Minority Over-sampling Technique (SMOTE) is applied to generate synthetic instances of the minority class.
+The deep learning model is trained on this oversampled dataset.